 5. Market yourself

 Also known as Kujuana.
 There is a phrase that says “It is who you know and who he/she knows that will determine whether you make it in life. ”Personally,I think it is a load of BS.
 Unfortunately, whilst I am having my own personal opinions, Kamau is using his God given personality,character and charisma to chat with the director of that hot show you see on TV.
 He is sending friend requests to all the directors and producers around.
 He is going for auditions and taking telephone numbers of other auditionees and keeping tabs on when the next audition will be.
 Kamau is then seen on 2 or 3 shows on different stations on TV and the other actors who were never taken for any show are hating kamau and acting at large.
-People complain of seeing the same faces on TV or how unfair is this or crying foul in general.
+People complain of seeing the same faces on TV or how unfair this is or crying foul in general.
 Whether Kamau is a good actor or not is beside the point.
 The point is kamau is getting ahead of you by simply getting to know people.
 Networking does not mean you start philandering around though or your cousin or father is the owner of the production company.
 Like a businessman, you need to network and sell your product, same rule applies here.

 Like any other business, you need to invest in your acting career too.
 Invest your time in going for auditions, marketing yourself,networking etc. Invest your money in doing your own small acting project.
 In keeping yourself healthy because you body is your tool of trade.
 If you are fat!.Sorry Big!
 Do not expect to be given a role that requires a skinny (sorry, small person).
 For example, I seem to be getting roles for a lawyer/prosecutor all the time I have gone for auditions.
 Because I am big ( I know you want to say fat) yet I feel I can also do good as a comedian for example.
 So my body type judges what role I can get.
 If I want to be the next Simiyu Samurai, I probably need to go the gym, shed of a few kilos and learn karate.Invest in knowledge, read and research.
 Upload your videos on youtube for the world to see.
 Which leads to my next point.